sras/yaar/README.md

 instance RequestDerivable (ReqBody XML User) where extract req = do
-    body <- lazyRequestBody req  -- this is a function from Wai package that is re-exported by Yaar -- code to decode xml and create
+    body <- lazyRequestBody req  -- this is a function from Wai package that is re-exported by Yaar user <- do
+      -- code to decode xml and create
-    -- a value of type User from it
+      -- a value of type User from it pure $ Right user

 ```
 ### How to make my Handlers run in a different Monad